 Hopefully, the bulk of the story will be about Loki trying to take down Kang’s new version of the TVA, perhaps in a similar way to how Sylvie targeted the organization back in Season 1.

 When speaking to Polygon about the future of the series, writer Michael Waldron explained: “I think that you’re gonna see a Loki that looks at himself in a different way certainly that at the top of this.”
 It looks like Loki will finally get that heroic streak that the main version of the character had before Thanos snapped his neck.

-Unfortunately, Loki Season 2 doesn’t have a trailer yet since filming hasn’t started yet.
-The only tease we have comes from the surprising cliffhanger at the TVA with the Kang statue and Mobius’ not knowing who Loki is.
-Of course, there’s also the post-credits sting that sees the God of Mischief’s TVA file-stamped with ‘Loki will return in Season 2’ – but that’s all we have.
+Unfortunately, Loki season 2 doesn’t have a trailer yet.
+The only tease we have comes from the surprising cliffhanger at the TVA, and the post-credits sting that sees the God of Mischief’s TVA file-stamped with ‘Loki will return in Season 2’.

 By the crimson bands of Cyttorak: Best fantasy movies

 The second post-credits scene also teased more interdimensional shenanigans with the first trailer for Doctor Strange 2, which shows the titular sorcerer faced with an evil version of himself.
 In fact, he looks awfully similar to Strange Supreme from Disney Plus’s animated series What If…?.